avanwouwe/citadel-browser-agent/docs/config/privacy.md

 The notice is not static text: each section is built from your live configuration, so it always reflects what Citadel is actually doing on that device.
 For example:
 * the accounts section states whether checks apply to `checkOnlyInternal` accounts only, or to all accounts, and whether they are `checkOnlyProtected`
 * the retention section states the actual number of days configured in `application.retentionDays`, `account.retentionDays` and `session.maxSessionDays`
-* the protected scope section lists the actual domains and applications configured in `company.domains` and `company.applications`
+* the protected scope section lists the actual domains and applications configured in `organization.domains` and `organization.applications`

 This means that if you change your configuration, the notice shown to users changes automatically; you do not need to maintain it separately.